arajguha/rant_box/README.md

 After the installations are complete,  run the database migrations.
 But before that the DB needs to be configured.

 #### Log Directory
-Add a directory in the project root and name it "log".
+Add a directory in the project root and name it "logs".

 #### Steps for using DB locally
 PostgreSQL is used.
 It can be installed from [here](https://www.postgresql.org/).